StevanFreeborn/OnspringAzureADSyncer/README.md

 | `DateTimeOffset`    | `Text`              |
 | `DateTimeOffset`    | `Date/Time`         |

-### Group Filters
+### Group Filter

-The app can be configured to filter the groups that are synced from Azure Active Directory to Onspring by adding the `GroupFilters` property to the `Azure` section of the configuration file.
-The `GroupFilters` property should be an array of objects that contain a `Property` and `Pattern` property.
-The `Property` value should be the name of the property on the Azure Active Directory group that you want to filter on and the `Pattern` value should be a regular expression that the value of the property should match.
-See below for an example:
+The app can be configured to filter the groups that are synced from Azure Active Directory to Onspring by adding the `GroupFilter` property to the `Azure` section of the configuration file.
+The `GroupFilter` property should be a string that is a valid OData filter.
+It will be passed as the `$filter` query param when retreiving groups from the Microsoft Graph API.
+You can find more informationa about valid filters [here](https://learn.microsoft.com/en-us/graph/filter-query-parameter?tabs=http)

 ```json
 {